 Home > Health & Wellness > Health Library > Brain Aneurysm: Endovascular Embolization

-treatment option for people who have a brain
+Endovascular embolization may be a treatment option for people who have a brain

 Endovascular embolization involves packing the aneurysm with a substance (for example, soft coil or mesh) that fills the stretched and bulging section of the blood vessel.